ACCESS-NRI/access-hive.org.au/README.md

     `git push`

-- While working locally on the branch, please make sure to regularly pull the changes from the `development` branch into your branch, using the command:
+- While working locally on the branch, please make sure to regularly pull changes from remote `development` branch into your branch, using the command:

     `git pull origin development`